HumairAK/data-science-pipelines/proposals/mlmd-removal/mlmd-removal-proposal.md

 const events = await getEventsByExecutions(executions);
 ```

-These can be replaced by:
+These can be replaced by the following new implementations:

 ```typescript
 // context no longer needed, use the Run object which often readily available wherever context is required